pheerai/pizza/INSTALL.md

 ### The simple way

-Install Pizza by running "install.sh" from the base-directory. install.sh takes two arguments: PREFIX (defaults to "/usr/local/") and INCPREFIX (defaults to "$PREFIX/share").
+Install Pizza by running "install.sh" from the base-directory. install.sh takes two arguments (values can be set via environment variables instead):
+PREFIX (the path where to place the executable parts; defaults to "/usr/local/") and INCPREFIX (the path where to place the message contents/ASCII-images; defaults to "$PREFIX/share").
 To set INCPREFIX, passing PREFIX beforehands is mandatory!

 ### The hard way